rithbal/Climate-Claims-Assignment/README.md

 # Readme file for Rith's Climate-Claims-Assignment
-My repository for the first assignment for Climate Change
+Here is my repository for the first assignment for Climate Change.
+Please take a read-through and thank you for stopping by!